by Katie Raher, PhD

 #4 - Their unique gifts and strengths are allowed and tapped into.
 One of many reasons that expectations can feel so unrealistic is that educators are expected to do so many things, to do them all well, and to do many of them in a prescriptive way.
 This often leads to educators not being able to use their unique and specific gifts and strengths.
 While it is important to implement big picture best practices in schools, the invitation is to allow educators to creatively implement those evidence-based practices in ways that light them up and feel aligned – to allow for the type of flare and flow that can happen when we honor each educator’s unique gifts and strengths.
 In doing so, we bring fun and well-being to educators’ work, which inherently creates a greater capacity for each educator to make an impact in their interactions with students.
 While schools may have collective goals, research suggests that asking individuals about what they can uniquely contribute leads to much more effective and meaningful work.
 Let’s celebrate the unique sparkle that each educator can bring and creatively allow for expectations to be met in ways that feel naturally more aligned.

 #5 – Time!
 In part because of the unrealistic expectations that have been set on educators for a long time and especially in recent times, the gift of time is one of the most important items on educators’ wish lists (mine included!).
-Administrators can think about tasks that aren't really needed nor contributing to the school vision and take those things off educators’ plates, cancel meetings that aren't really needed and send the email instead, cover educators’ duties at recess and during the car line whenever possible, and work to rearrange the schedule to give additional prep and collaboration time.
+Administrators can think about tasks that aren't really needed nor contributing to the school vision and take those things off educators’ plates (and their own plates), cancel meetings that aren't really needed and send the email instead, cover educators’ duties at recess and during the car line whenever possible, and work to rearrange the schedule to give additional prep and collaboration time.
 Top-level administrators can think of how to do these kinds of things for their principals as well, so the ripple effects can be felt.
 At all levels, conversations around what is truly needed can be had.
-If teachers managed to get through most of the year’s curriculum last year in only a fraction of the time, and time was generated for teachers to have more collaboration and planning, how can this be creatively done now as well?
 It might not be easy, but these conversations and shifts in mindset can certainly be worthwhile.
-Schools can also make an effort to create Covid-friendly and safe policies that allow volunteers to give their time.
+Schools can also make an effort to create friendly, safe, and culturally responsive policies that allow volunteers to give their time.
 Not only can parents and community members with time to give be of service, but schools can also tap into the gifts of local college students or even secondary students participating in service-learning opportunities (which can also support the recruitment of future educators and development of purpose in young people).
 Volunteers can help lead games at recess, make copies (and potentially have the fight with a copy machine that no educator wants to have), take things home to cut out and prepare, chaperone at school events to let more teachers have a break, create bulletin boards, organize files, and so much more – all tasks that may not take a ton of time, but just enough to interrupt planning periods, prevent breaks, and lead to increasing fatigue when always left to the educators themselves.
 Providing help through these simple gifts of service can give educators more of the time they deserve, need, and want, to help them create the impact they want at school and the life they want at home.

 #7 - Space for complete resets when needed.
-Chronic stress has been plaguing much of the education profession as of late, with overwhelm being the most common word shared during feeling check-ins I’ve facilitated during professional development with hundreds of educators this past year.
+Chronic stress has been plaguing much of the education profession for far too long, with overwhelm being one of the most common words shared during feeling check-ins I’ve facilitated during professional development with hundreds of educators the past few years.
 Sometimes, extra time to get things done isn’t enough.
 When overwhelm has taken over, the nervous system needs a more complete reset and the spaciousness to do so.
 One way to accomplish this is through mental health days.
 These should be encouraged whenever needed to prevent and treat fatigue, overwhelm, and burnout.
 Although the problem of finding subs is a reality in many schools right now, having strategies in mind to prevent sub shortages as a long-term problem can help people hold onto hope.
 Schools and organizations can create funnels from colleges and universities as well as from parent and community volunteers who may be interested in turning their enjoyment in the classroom into paid work.
-Furthermore, schools and districts can facilitate more effective training for subs, so that they are independently prepared to support in classrooms, without the need for detailed sub plans.
+Furthermore, schools and districts can facilitate more effective training for subs, so that they are independently prepared to support in classrooms, without the need for detailed sub plans required from the teachers trying to get a break.
 In doing so, teachers can actually take much needed mental health and sick days without the stress and worry of having to create sub plans.
 In addition to mental health days, schools can create and fund opportunities for educators to participate in support groups, healing circles, and restorative retreats where they can take sacred space to reflect and connect within and with like-hearted educators.
 In addition to monthly options for such community and sacred space for soul care, Constant Love and Learning provides breathwork and occasional retreats, which provide the container for deep and restorative transformation.
 Whenever schools work to create or fund offerings for restoration and space to honor educators’ wholeness, it can be helpful to avoid mandatory attendance and rather make them optional, allowing educators to honor their unique voices and preferences and take needed space within their time constraints at school and home.

 #8 - Basic human needs.
 With this, we’re talking about the basic levels of Maslow’s Hierarchy here.
 Educators want a living wage and adequate health insurance that lets them put a roof over their head and food on the table and feel the basics of wellness without having to work a second, third, or fourth job.
 On top of being able to buy their families and themselves enough to eat, they want to be able to eat at a normal pace while at school, meaning there is time to eat more than a protein bar and actually taste their food rather than just having to gulp it down at hyperspeed.
 Within the school day, educators want to be able to use the restroom when they need it rather than having to hold it all day and be given a badge of honor for doing so.
 If educators don’t have enough time to pee when they need to in the school day, schools have got a systems problem and need to figure out a way to help educators get this most basic need met.
 Additionally, educators want to feel safe coming to work every day, meaning they can benefit from policy makers passing common sense gun laws and funding adequate mental health and social service support within and beyond schools, and parents modelling and teaching respect to students in such a way that harmful and unsafe Tik Tok challenges wouldn’t even be a thing any child would consider.
 Parents can not only teach respect for educators but also write to their school board and legislators to advocate for livable wages.
 When many of the other items on this wish list are provided to educators, such as realistic expectations, appreciation and respect, caring supports, and the gift of time, educators are more likely to nourish themselves in whatever ways they need on a daily basis to feel calm, centered, content, confident, and creative, which in turn will enhance their capacity to show up fully for students for the short- and long-term.
 This is something that should be on all of our wish lists.